Music

 In addition to practical work in class and the extra-curricular programme, you will have many opportunities to perform:

 In addition, students are encouraged to lead their own ensembles.
-Trips to concerts and other events are also arranged to enhance the course.

 Fourteen specialist instrumental tutors visit the College.
-The College provides instrumental tuition for students who are studying music (or BTEC music performance).
+The College provides instrumental tuition for students who are studying Music (or BTEC music performance).
 Please collect an application form and further details from the music department.
 Lessons are available for all other students but will be charged to parents/guardians.

 If you enjoy performing, listening to music, composing or arranging, this course could be ideally suited to you.
 The main areas of study will include: